Deshmukh-Ayush/Code4All-2025/README.md

 - **Authentication & Authorization**: Secure login and role-based access control using NextAuth.
 - **Blogs Page**: A dedicated section for insightful articles and updates.
 - **Events Page**: Stay informed about upcoming events and activities.
-- **React Drift Page**: A curated space for React learning resources.
 - **Competitive Programming Page**: Challenge yourself with problems and solutions.
 - **Newsletter Feature**: Keep the community updated with regular newsletters.